Ceicc/range/README.md

    `notFound: false` - a rejection will be thrown (default).
    `notFound: true` - empty body with response code '404' will be sent.
    `notFound: <string>` - send a file with response code '404', the given string is the path to file.
-      if the path doesn't led to a file, a rejection will be thrown
+      if the path doesn't led to a file, a rejection will be thrown.

+  8. `implicitIndex` Check for index files if the request path is a directory. default: `false`
+    Pass an array of extensions to check against. e.g. _`["html", "css"]`_
+    Or simply pass `true` to check for html extension only.

  # Resolves
  the response status code